 Types of Chef Demos

 The smells, sounds, and visual appeal of cooking can make your cafeteria come alive.
-Chef demos offer an interactive experience that is appropriate for all age groups.
-It is an especially useful tool for engaging secondary students in school lunch participation.
+Chef demos offer an interactive experience that is appropriate for all age groups, but especially useful for engaging secondary students.

 Types of Chef Demos